plastilinn/docs/pages/sections/Solutions.md

 ### 🔑#key solutions - Product focus

 💰rating: 30

 Determine if the product or service focuses on solving a specific problem or if it is scattered.

 **💭 Questions**

-💭 #question Does the product focus on solving a specific problem, or is it scattered?
+Does the product focus on solving a specific problem, or is it scattered?

 **🚨 Risks**

 🚨Product Focus
 Lack of product focus can result in a diluted value proposition and confusion among customers.

 🚨mitigation strategy
 Evaluate the clarity and focus of the product or service in addressing a specific problem or meeting a specific need.

 🚨contingency strategy
 Ensure the product or service focuses on solving a specific problem or meeting a specific need and consider the potential market positioning and differentiation.